Netflix: Recommendations and thumbnails

 Netflix presents viewers with recommendations based on interactions with the service, such as previous viewing history and ratings of viewed content.
 These are often grouped into genres and formats, or feature the platform's highest-rated content.
 Each title is presented with a thumbnail.
 Before around 2015, these were the same key art for everyone, but since then has been customized.
 Netflix may select a specific key art for a thumbnail based on viewing history, such as an actor or scene type based on genre preferences.
 Some thumbnails are generated from video stills.

 The Netflix recommendation system is a vital part of the streaming platform's success, enabling personalized content suggestions for hundreds of millions of subscribers worldwide.
 Using advanced machine learning algorithms, Netflix analyzes user interactions, including viewing history, searches, and ratings, to deliver personalized recommendations for movies and TV shows.

 The recommendation system considers individual user preferences, similarities with other users with comparable tastes, specific title attributes (genre, release year, etc.), device usage patterns, and viewing time.
 As users interact with the platform and provide feedback with their viewing habits, the recommendation system is able to adapt and refine its suggestions over time.
 Netflix uses a two-tiered ranking system, using the presentation of titles on the homepage for easy navigation to maximize user engagement.
 This is done by organizing content into rows and ranking the titles within each row based on how much the user would be interested in it.
 Netflix also uses A/B testing to determine what causes the biggest interest and engagement related to options concerning movie suggestions and how titles are organized.

 Tags like "bittersweet", "sitcom", or "intimate" are assigned to each title by Netflix employees.
 Netflix also uses the tags to create recommendation micro-genres like "Goofy TV Shows" or "Girls Night In".

 Netflix launched "responsive recommendations", which display titles on the home page based on what its users are actively searching, in 2025.

+Artificial intelligence

+In April 2026, a team from Netflix and INSAIT published an inpainting model called VOID ("Video Object and Interaction Deletion"), a tool that removes objects from videos and changes further frames based on its understanding of physical causality.
+The model was based on another model from Alibaba PAI.